eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 .. image:: images/agent_transport_stack.svg

-* **Server Layer**: is an interface from which each transport specific server inherits.
+* **Server Layer**: is an interface from which each transport-specific server inherits.
   This interface implements four different threads:

   * *Sender thread*: in charge of sending the messages to the *Clients*.